With a wide array of security testing solutions, let’s examine how different types of software testing can help organizations achieve security goals.

 Written code can also be scanned with static analysis tools to offer an additional depth to the secure code review processes.
 Thus, finding and eliminating common and critical software security vulnerabilities within source code.

 When an application is ready for quality and assurance testing, it’s also ready for security testing.
-Dynamic application security testing (DAST) is a security scan that uses automated tools to identify common vulnerabilities within running web applications or web services—without the need for source code.
+Dynamic application security testing (DAST) is a type of software testing that uses automated tools to identify common vulnerabilities within running web applications or web services—without the need for source code.
 This solution is ideal for internally-facing, low-risk applications that need to comply with regulatory security assessments.
 It can also be used for externally-facing applications; however, using DAST alone will not be sufficient.

 The infrastructure is often considered to be one of the most important aspects of maintaining software security.
 An unpatched piece of software risks exploitation.
 Leaking sensitive information can, as you probably well know, cause great monetary loss to a firm.
 Infrastructure testing assists the organization, ensuring that the network is equipped to withstand such issues through the following approaches:

-Cloud security is becoming essential as more and more companies deploy their infrastructure on cloud services like AWS, Azure, and Google Cloud.
+Cloud security reviews are becoming an essential type of software testing as more and more companies deploy their infrastructure on cloud services like AWS, Azure, and Google Cloud.
 A cloud security assessment starts with understanding of the application’s business and technical context via document review and interviews with key stakeholders.
 Next, the application’s configuration is reviewed for security gaps, focusing on in-scope services and regions.

 Building reliable software is the usual axiom of the software companies.
 This also means that the application can protect the data that it handles.
-There are quite a few options to choose from for security testing.
+There are quite a few types of software testing to choose from.
 Organizations should strive to understand the kind of security testing that they can benefit from.
 They should also attempt to prioritize efforts to achieve the level of security required for their industry (at the very least).